-- To write a conceptual framework of the topic selected for practical work. - To construct an opinionnaire for data collection. - To analyse the collected data and present findings in graphical representation. - To submit a practical report based on the study undertaken.
+- To write a conceptual framework of the topic selected for practical work. - To construct an opinionnaire for data collection, using Google forms and Google docs. - To collect online data, using Google forms and Google docs - To analyse the collected data and present findings in graphical representation. - To submit a practical report based on the study undertaken.